 Meditation Use the breath or a different focus as an anchor for a sitting meditation.
 You can also just sit and stare without necessarily calling this meditation!

-Restorative exercise The eastern practices of Tai Chi, Qigong, Yin and restorative Yoga, or slow contemplative walking restore energy to the body.
-Stretching also falls into this category.
+Restorative exercise The eastern practices of Tai Chi, Qigong, Yin and restorative Yoga; the Finnish practice of Asahi; and/or slow contemplative walking all restore energy to the body.
+Self-myofascial release and stretching also fall into this category.

 Yoga Nidra This style of yoga does not involve any movement.
 Rather, it is performed by lying still in Savasana (on your back) and listening to a body scan meditation to rotate the focus among the various parts of the body.
 My life changed when I discovered this deeply relaxing practice.
 You might cover yourself with a blanket as the body tends to cool down during a Yoga Nidra "nap".
 For an extra treat, place a lavender eye pillow over your eyes as well.